This time last month, I received something dreaded in the mail. No, it wasn’t a severed head; it was a summons for jury duty.

 In place of judgment time that week, those of us who came in were treated to movies, long lunches, and tours of the Statehouse, the Ohio Supreme Court and Ghost Town (aka City Center).

-We were also allowed to visit a few courtrooms in session to get a feel for what we might be dealing with and let me tell you, I went to one for misdemeanor arraignments and never want to go back.
-I especially liked this woman telling her husband she was going to punch him in the face if he didn’t shut up.
+We were also allowed to visit a few courtrooms in session to get a feel for what we might be dealing with.
+Let me tell you, I went to one for misdemeanor arraignments and never want to go back.
+I especially liked the woman telling her husband she was going to punch him in the face if he didn’t shut up.
 (At least I think it was her husband.)

-During the week, I met a fellow juror from Grove City and we spent the rest of the week walking downtown and gossiping.
+During the week, I met a fellow juror from Grove City.
+We spent the rest of the week walking downtown and gossiping.

 My adventures of exploring the wildlife were over when I was impaneled the next week for service.
 That’s right, juror number two here on an OMVI case.
 Scary, huh?

-As boring as it was at times, I paid attention to the testimony of the trooper who arrested the defendant, the evidence on the video while he administered his field sobriety test and made a decision based upon all those items that he was guilty of being too impaired to drive.
-Really, the deciding factor for me was when the trooper asked the defendant if he felt he should have been driving and he said "probably not."
+As boring as it was at times, I paid attention to the testimony of the trooper who arrested the defendant and the evidence on the video while he administered his field sobriety test.
+Based on all of those items, I decided he was guilty of being too impaired to drive.
+Really, the deciding factor for me was when the trooper asked the defendant if he felt he should have been driving and he said “probably not.”

 There were eight people on the panel, and seven found the defendant guilty.
 Now, I really have no problem with the oddball juror going against the grain, but I did have a problem with that particular juror who was obnoxious and quite smelly.